 - James Bond movie Licence to Kill.
 Drug lord Franz Sanchez offers a reward to anyone who releases him from custody.
 During a prisoner transfer the convoy carrying him is attacked from the inside and he gets away.

 - The Gauntlet.
 Clint Eastwood's cop character must get a prostitute from Las Vegas to Los Angeles to testify in a mob trial.
 They're attacked several times en route.

 - Inverted in 16 Blocks.
 A one-man detail is assigned to take a prisoner downtown while escaping a gauntlet of angry rogue cops.

 - S.W.A.T. - The whole plot is effectively one long Escort Mission after the perp yells out while he's being carted away that he'll handsomely reward whomever busts him out.

-- Mr. and Mrs. Smith - The first cracks in the titular title's relationships happen when they both try to take out the same target, someone being transported via convoy, except it turns out it's actually a Contract on the Hitman.
+- Mr. & Mrs. Smith - The first cracks in the titular title's relationships happen when they both try to take out the same target, someone being transported via convoy, except it turns out it's actually a Contract on the Hitman.